Key Differences Between Gel Mattresses and Latex Mattresses

 Gel memory foam is made of high-density polyurethane, which comes from petroleum as a byproduct.
 They also contain toxic chemicals, including benzene, formaldehyde, and naphthalene, which are unfit for human use as well as the environment.
 Also, the gel infusions present in these mattresses are typically artificial.
 That means almost every ingredient present in a gel memory foam mattress is synthetic.

-100% organic and natural latex mattresses are made from rubber sap of the rubber tree.
-They are the purest mattress options available out there.
+Organic and natural latex mattresses are made from the rubber sap of the rubber tree.
+They are the purest mattress options out there.

 Both gel memory foam and latex mattresses do a great job of keeping the spine aligned and supporting the sleeper's body.

-Latex and gel memory foam contours to your body and reduces pressure points.
+Latex and gel memory foam contour to your body and reduce pressure points.
 Since both are sufficiently supportive, different body parts can sink in without pushing the spine out of alignment.
 This reduces pain in heavier body parts like hips, back, and shoulders.

 However, latex typically outperforms gel memory foam when it comes to offering the perfect support in the long run.
 This is due to latex's superior durability and responsiveness.

-When it comes to environmental impact, 100% organic and natural latex is the winner.
+When it comes to environmental impact, latex is the winner.

 Luxury organic latex bed